Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Onwards, down the hill...

-We soon leave the narrow, paved road to turn right onto the gravel road, below, towards Venda do Negro at approximately 5.5 kilometers total.
+We soon leave the narrow, paved road to turn right onto the gravel road, below, towards Venda do Negro after approximately 5.5 kilometers total.

 Venda do Negro is a breath of a town.
 Take a deep breath and you are through it!
 Yet I was astonished to see lovely granite setts (aka cobblestone) through the entire small town.
 The Portuguese do love their paved granite roads!

-After walking through Venda do Negro, the Way turns left onto the CM 1065, a paved road for a few meters, then turns right onto a lane that in less than one kilometer becomes a wonderful tractor lane, pictured below, at about 7.6 kilometers, essentially continuing straight north, after Venda do Negro.
+After walking through Venda do Negro, the Way turns left onto a paved road for a few meters, then turns right onto an improved dirt lane that in less than one kilometer becomes a wonderful path, pictured below, after about 7.6 kilometers.
+You are essentially continuing straight north, after Venda do Negro.

-400 meters later, the tractor lane comes to the pavement, where a right turn takes you less than 200 more meters, to yet another lovely tractor lane off to the left.
+400 meters later, the ongoing, walled path, pictured below, comes to the pavement again, where a right turn takes you less than 200 more meters, to yet another lovely, and walled path off to the left, pictured next.
+The path becomes a bit overgrown in places.

-The first sign of the big town, Ansião, was the signpost below left, which we saw about ⅓ kilometer after leaving town.
+The first sign of the big town, Ansião, was the signpost below, which we saw about 1/3 kilometer after leaving Casal Soeiro.

-At approximately 10.1 kilometers, a right turn at a T-intersection, eventually brings you back to the pavement at another cluster of buildings, after about 600 more meters, as the Camino walks you closer to Ansião, below.
+After approximately 10.2 kilometers, a right turn at a T-intersection, eventually brings you back to the pavement at another cluster of buildings, after about 600 more meters, as the Camino walks you closer to Ansião, below.

 We were taking our time today, as I knew I would most likely be unable to go the full 32 km stage to Rabaçal, because of my sore left ankle.
 Our plan was to stay at the albergue in Alvorge after 23 km, depending on how my ankle responded to the day's walk.